Buroni/ishmael/README.md

 | repeat | boolean | Whether the transition should cycle forever |
 | fromEmpty | boolean | Whether to initiate from empty string or from the first sentence in array |
 | flicker | boolean | Whether to randomly flicker characters with noise in the transition |

+### Transition Styling

+Add style attributes to the CSS class `.ishmael-noise` to style the noise characters in the transition.